-Such shortages—which include face masks, protective gowns and gloves—are reportedly greater in communities of color and vulnerable communities, both of which have been disproportionately affected by the coronavirus.
-What’s more, after months of enhanced safety measures, budgets of local nonprofits and health centers are stretched thin, and the ongoing costs of securing PPE is not likely to lessen any time soon.
+Such shortages are reportedly greater in communities of color and vulnerable communities, both of which have been disproportionately affected by the coronavirus.
+What’s more, enhanced safety measures have stretched the budgets of local nonprofits and health centers, and the ongoing costs of securing PPE is not likely to lessen any time soon.

 Take, for example, Haven for Hope, a San Antonio-based nonprofit that serves about 2,400 individuals and families who are experiencing homelessness.
 The organization saw its inventory of PPE fall to a one-week supply.
 “Without this gear, safeguarding our employees and volunteers, as well as the people we help get back on their feet, becomes extremely difficult,” says Kenny Wilson, Haven for Hope’s chief executive officer.